 Reduce drug-injection risk.
 If you inject drugs, never share needles, syringes or other “works.”
 If unused injection equipment is not available, be sure to clean shared needles, syringes and other works with bleach and water.
 Click here for more info on safer injecting.

 Take post-exposure prophylaxis (PEP).
-PEP involves taking a short course of ARV drugs, usually for a month, after a high-risk exposure.
+PEP involves taking a short course of antiretroviral drugs, usually for a month, after a high-risk exposure.
 Click here for more about PEP.

 Last Revised: February 17, 2016